Quality and methodology information for the sexually transmitted infections and National Chlamydia Screening Programme data release for England

 Data sources

-Secondly, data on all publicly provided chlamydia tests and diagnoses are submitted by primary diagnostic laboratories in England to UKHSA through the CTAD Chlamydia Surveillance System – this includes chlamydia testing provided outside of specialist STI related care such as general practices and pharmacies.
+Secondly, data on all publicly provided chlamydia tests and diagnoses is submitted to UKHSA by primary diagnostic laboratories in England through the CTAD Chlamydia Surveillance System – this includes chlamydia testing provided outside of SHSs such as general practices (GPs) and pharmacies.
 CTAD is also a pseudonymised and depersonalised data set.

-In combination, the data from GUMCAD and CTAD provide a comprehensive picture of STI service provision and diagnosis trends in England.
+In combination, the data from GUMCAD and CTAD provides a comprehensive picture of STI service provision and diagnosis trends in England.
 These systems are detailed below.

 GUMCAD